 LC Cheater, Cheater, Potato Chip Eater Note

 Magnificent.
 Marvie.
 Munchable.
 Manchego-y.
 Mmmm.
 That’s what we think about these glammed-up potato chips.
-And we swear these wine-friendly, ever-so-slightly uppity, commotion-starting potato chips are a cinch to make.
-But if you’re already groaning about having to drag out your mandoline or hand-held slicer.
-Still, if you crave a cheater, cheater, potato chip eater version, just dump your fave store-bought kettle chips (plain, natch) on a rimmed baking sheet, slide in a 350°F (176°C) oven until hot, and then shower with the Manchego and olive oil.
-And don’t forget to pass the napkins and be ready to gracefully accept compliments.
-And hey, speaking of napkins and fancy schmancy makeovers for store-bought potato chips, you’re gonna wanna take a gander at this slightly less uppity but equally soulful rendition of barbecue potato chips.
+And we swear these ever-so-slightly uppity, wine-friendly, beer-loving, commotion-starting potato chips are a cinch to make.
+That said, if you’re already groaning about having to drag out your mandoline or hand-held slicer, we’ve got an easier version for you.
+Here’s our cheater, cheater, potato chip eater version: Dump your fave store-bought kettle chips (plain, natch) on a rimmed baking sheet, slide in a 350°F (176°C) oven until hot, and then shower with the Manchego and olive oil.
+That’s it.
+Just don’t forget to pass the napkins and gracefully accept compliments.
+And hey, speaking of napkins and fancy schmancy makeovers for store-bought potato chips, you’re gonna wanna take a gander at this slightly less uppity but still soulful rendition of barbecue potato chips.
 Bet you can’t eat just one.